V1997/Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 External Ip (ELB Url): a76f0c094d5284dda8ab2183e2daf905-1106393385.us-west-2.elb.amazonaws.com

-This is the project starter repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.

 In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

 The Flask app that will be used for this project consists of a simple API with three endpoints: